A Practical Guide to Express Routing

 },Code language: JavaScript (javascript)

-This allows you to run the npm start command to execute the index.js file with the --watch flag.
+This allows you to run the npm start command to execute the index.js file with the --watch flag and load the .env file.

 Step 6.
 Create an index.js file with the following code: